Complete Step by Step guide with examples and Attorney commentary.

 - Make sure you download the latest form dated 12/23/16 (see lower left corner) https://www.uscis.gov/n-400

-- I recommend typing in the answers on the form using Adobe Acrobat Reader.
+- I recommend typing in the answers on the form using the free Adobe Acrobat Reader.
 A free application that the form was designed and tested for.
 Other PDF applications may not work properly.

-- I recommend completing this form on a computer so the data you enter will be captured and saved using the 2D barcode at the bottom of each page.
-This barcode is scanned by USCIS to help the accuracy and processing of the N-400.
+- I recommend completing this form on a computer so the data you enter will be captured and saved in case you need to make changes later.
+In addition, USCIS scans the forms into their system and having it typed helps with accuracy and processing of the N-400.

 PART 1: Information About Your Eligibility: